YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide (Year of the Corgi Edition).md

 * Skill:
   * +10s after the start of the battle and every 15s afterwards, fires two aimed AP auto-critting shells at the farthest available target AND places a marker upon it (increasing the chances other HMS backliners will fire upon it); also, the first barrage will deal +130% damage.
   * Gain -5 Dispersion to the Main Gun, +15% FP and +15% HitRate against DD.
+  * She may take 1 ASW plane as an auxiliary item.
+HISTORICAL REFERENCES HO!

 - Desc: The Queen's Royal Corgi.
 >Well, the Kai's come and gone, and Warspite's left in more or less the same position she once was - as far as PvE is concerned, at least.